jduckles/macsetup/README.md

 macsetup
 =========

-Quick script to run homebrew and homebrew casks on a new machine.
+Script to run homebrew and homebrew casks on a new machine.

 ### Usage
 * Fork the repo